Canada’s National Ballet School (NBS) students during a rehearsal for The Nutcracker

 The Nutcracker is an engaging story with unique and exciting characters, and one of the valuable skills students learn is the ability to embody these characters.
 Melia, another student performing in the role of Marie, has learned this crucial skill from Toto over the past several months of rehearsal.
 “I’ve learned how to develop my character and how to build a connection between myself and all of the dancers on the stage,” says the Grade 8 NBS student.
 “I’ve learned that there is more to dance then learning the steps – you have to play a role and perform it for the audience as well.”

 The Nutcracker represents a special part of the NBS student experience and is an important learning opportunity for young dancers.
 Like Ariana and Melia, many young and talented NBS students are playing an integral part in the beloved annual holiday tradition of The Nutcracker.
 Eighty-seven PBP students from Grade 6-8, as well as Grade 9 boys, perform in the production in a variety of roles including Misha and Marie, unicorns, family members and courtiers.
-In addition, 110 students from NBS' AP program are cast in the production as lambs, mice, chefs and guards.
+In addition, 110 NBS AP students are cast in the production as lambs, mice, chefs and guards.
 NBS also holds open auditions for roles in the elaborate battle scene, and this year 76 students from local high schools will get their magical moment on stage.
 The choreography all students must learn is extensive and complex, requiring months of rehearsal with NBS staff.

 Emerson (Grade 7), who is dancing the role of Misha, looks forward to the culmination of months of hard work and organization in the moment when the curtain rises and the orchestra begins playing.
 “I’m most excited to get on stage and have those magical moments.” he says.